tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

 ---
 title: "Linear scan register allocation on SSA"
 layout: post
+description: "A linear scan through the history of... linear scan register allocation."
 ---

 *Much of the code and education that resulted in this post happened with [Aaron